Oregon Layoffs — February 2013

 |---|---|---|---|---|

-The largest notice was filed by Kathy Nicholl at its Beaverton facility, reporting 174 affected workers.
+Leading the list was Kathy Nicholl at its Beaverton facility, reporting 174 affected workers.

-The trends suggest a mixed picture for Oregon's labor market, with activity diverging between monthly and annual comparisons.
+The filings reflect a mixed picture for Oregon's labor market, with activity diverging between monthly and annual comparisons.

 This analysis is based on official WARN Act filings reported by Oregon.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Oregon WARN notices, browse layoffs by state, or download the full dataset.